Cytoreductive Surgery and Hyperthermic Intraperitoneal Chemotherapy (CRS/HIPEC)

 Moffitt’s renowned research team is continually investigating the effectiveness of new treatments.
 Through our robust clinical trials program, our patients have opportunities to benefit from promising new surgeries, drug combinations and chemotherapy delivery methods before those options are available in other settings.
 This is just one way that Moffitt is consistently challenging the odds by improving both patient outcomes and quality of life.

-Medically Reviewed by Dr. Sean Dineen, Gastrointestinal Oncology Program
+Medically reviewed by Dr. Sean Dineen, Gastrointestinal Oncology Program

 If you’d like to learn more about hyperthermic intraperitoneal chemotherapy, you are encouraged to talk with a member of the Gastrointestinal Oncology Program at Moffitt Cancer Center.
 To request an appointment, call 1-888-663-3488 or complete our new patient registration form online.
+We’ve made it our goal to connect each new patient to a cancer expert as quickly as possible, so you can look forward to receiving a prompt response to your inquiry.